truenas/documentation/content/TruenasApps/UsingCustomApp.md

 ### Using SMB Shares

-Users can mount a persistent volume (PV) claim to an SMB share for storage within the container.
+Users can mount a an SMB share for storage within the container using Docker [volumes](https://docs.docker.com/engine/storage/#volumes).
-PVs consume space from the pool chosen for application management.
+Volumes consume space from the pool chosen for application management.
-You need to define a path where that dataset appears inside the container.
+You need to define a path where the volume appears inside the container.
-To view created container datasets, go to **Datasets** and expand the dataset tree for the pool you use for applications.

-Users developing applications should be mindful that if an application uses Persistent Volume Claims (PVC), those datasets are not mounted on the host and therefore are not accessible within a file browser.
-Upstream zfs-localpv uses this behavior to manage PVC(s).
-If you want to consume or have file browser access to data that is present on the host, set up your custom application to use host path volumes.

 ### Using Memory-Backed Storage